-- one substantial literary print text in Module B, for example prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet - a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts - a wide range of additional related texts and textual forms.

-at least three types of prescribed text, one drawn from each of the following categories: prose fiction; poetry or drama; film or media or nonfiction texts confidence as readers, writers and critical thinkers.
+one complex multimodal or digital text in Module A, Contemporary Possibilities.
+This may include the study of film. one substantial literary print text in Module B, for example prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts a wide range of additional related texts and textual forms. at least three types of prescribed text, one drawn from each of the following categories: prose fiction; poetry or drama; film or media or nonfiction texts at least two additional prescribed texts from the list provided in Module C: The Craft of Writing at least one related text in the Common module: Texts and Human Experiences. , , , , , , , , , , , , , , , , , , , , Human Experiences. drama, poetry, nonfiction, film, media and digital texts a wide range of additional related texts and textual forms.